2020 Best Invention

 Read more Google reviews ⇾

-With solid income and a good credit score, refinancing your loan could get you a lower interest rate and lower monthly payments.
-When you refinance your loans, you can also shorten or lengthen the repayment term, depending on your financial goals.
+If you have a solid, steady income and a good credit score, refinancing your loan could get you a lower interest rate and lower monthly payments.
+Student loan refinancing can also shorten or lengthen the repayment term, depending on your financial goals.

-Both federal and private student loans offer refinancing options.
-Refinancing a federal student loan always transfers your loans to a private lender.
-So if you refinance a federal loan, you’ll no longer qualify for federal income-driven plans or other federal student loan protections.
+You can refinance federal student loans, private student loans, or a combination.
+But keep in mind that refinancing a federal student loan always transfers your loans to a private lender.
+So if you refinance a federal loan, you’ll no longer qualify for federal income-driven plans, federal student loan protections, and federal forgiveness programs like Public Service Loan Forgiveness.

-With a Direct Consolidation Loan (DCL), you consolidate all of your federal student loans into one loan with one monthly payment.
+With a Direct Consolidation Loan, you combine all of your federal student loans into one new loan with one monthly payment.
 You can also extend your repayment term, which can lower your monthly payment.
 Depending on how much you owe, the repayment term can be from 10 to 30 years.
-The new interest rate for your DCL will be a weighted average of all of your federal student loans.
+The new interest rate for your consolidated loan will be a weighted average of the interest rates for all of your federal student loans.

 The downside of consolidation is that whenever you lengthen your repayment term, you end up paying more in accrued interest over the life of the loan.
 Also, consolidation is only available for federal student loans.
 If you have private student loans, consider refinancing.